Skip to main content

 Exercise for menopause joint pain

 If you experience menopause joint pain, you may be tempted to limit your movements.
-It may feel counter-intuitive at first, but the experts recommend staying as physically active as possible.
+It might feel counter-intuitive at first, but the experts recommend staying as physically active as possible.

 Lee says: "Move!
 Motion is lotion, and if this is managed and progressed slowly it can be an effective tool for pain management."